davidCrejenovschi/Tic.Tac.Toe/README.md

 ```

 ### 2. Install Prerequisites (SDL2)
-This project requires the **SDL2** library for graphics and window management. **ImGui** files are included within the source code, but SDL2 must be installed on your system.
+This project requires the **SDL2** library for graphics and window management. **ImGui** files are already included within the source code, but SDL2 must be installed on your system.

 * **Windows:** Download the development libraries from the [official SDL2 website](https://www.libsdl.org/) or use a package manager like `vcpkg`.
+Make sure your compiler (e.g., MinGW or MSVC) can find the SDL2 include and lib folders.
 * **Linux (Ubuntu/Debian):**
     ```bash
     sudo apt-get update